 Want to make Easter extra special?
 Celebrate like the Greeks do and try this traditional Greek bread recipe at home.
-Traditionally made on Holy Thursday and served on Easter Sunday, this sweet and light braided loaf called tsoureki comes bright and celebratory with its symbolic red dyed egg on top.
+Traditionally made on Maundy Thursday and served on Easter Sunday, this sweet and light braided loaf called tsoureki comes bright and celebratory with its symbolic red dyed egg on top.
 It’s made with the two Greek spices mahlepi and masticha, giving tsoureki a distinct and delectable aromatic smell.

 In Greek, Easter is called Πάσχα or Páscha which means the eternal passover from death to life and from earth to heaven.
 One of the most important traditions during the Greek Easter is the making of tsoureki and dyeing of eggs.

 Tsoureki symbolizes the resurrection of Jesus Christ.
 It is reflected with the dough that is braided into shape and takes life as it rises.